Esri/calcite-design-system/conventions/README.md

 ### Prevent logging unnecessary messaging in the build

+**This is only necessary if a component's test will produce a lot of console messages in a test run.**

-When writing tests, prevent emitting console warnings by stubbing them.
+As a best practice when writing tests, prevent emitting console warnings by stubbing them.
+Depending on the tested component, this may also apply to other console APIs.

 Console warnings can end up polluting the build output messaging that makes it more difficult to identify real issues.
-Instead of emitting `console.warn()`, be sure to stub `console.warn` in the tests in order to prevent them from displaying in the build.
+By stubbing `console.warn`, you can prevent warning messages from displaying in the build.
+See `calcite-color.e2e` for an example.